 Cisco Hyberconverged: Cisco will move quickly to train partners on HyperFlex.
 It's built on UCS so all existing training is foundational.
 Watch for training around April 1.

-On Monthly Recurring Revenue: Cisco’s partners have been doing MRR for quite some time but “we’re putting more and more of the offers into an MRR model for the partners.
-And it’s frankly how many customers want to consume today.
-As we think about the transition to more and more software, we’ll take the best [of hardware and software]” and march toward more recurring models, she suggested.
-Cisco’s most profitable partners are driving about 30 percent of their revenues from monthly recurring.
+On Monthly Recurring Revenue: Cisco's partners have been doing MRR for quite some time but "we're putting more and more of the offers into an MRR model for the partners.
+And it's frankly how many customers want to consume today.
+As we think about the transition to more and more software, we'll take the best " and march toward more recurring models, she suggested.
+Cisco's most profitable partners are driving about 30 percent of their revenues from monthly recurring.
 The typically partner is only about 10 percent of revenues from monthly recurring, she added.

 Cisco in the SMB Space: "This is where I will shamelessly plug my distributors," said Bahr.
 "They help all partners but they are the best at onboarding a smaller partner that wants to do business with Cisco."

 Biggest Cisco Partner Priorities: She pointed to security as the No. 1 priority for Cisco and its partners.

 On Dell-EMC Combo: Cisco will continue to drive VBlock solutions, she asserted.

 Robbins has arrived to the Q&A session.
 Also joining him is Chris Dedicoat, executive VP for worldwide sales.

 On IoT: Connected cars, sensors and machines connect to Jasper.
 Then, the data moves out to the enterprise customers.
 The end customers can write applications to analyze the data from Jasper.
 "Not many people can connect what we did with Jasper" and link it to enterprise IoT applications -- on containers, on hyperconverged infrastructure, and so on.
 The CliQr acquisition, announced today, further assists the management of such applications.